-At first sight, this anti-skeptical potential of such arguments makes them seem powerful and attractive, by offering a proof of what otherwise might seem to be known only through inductive reasoning or fallible experience.
+At first sight, this anti-sceptical potential of such arguments makes them seem powerful and attractive, by offering a proof of what otherwise might seem to be known only through inductive reasoning or fallible experience.
 However, as we shall see, transcendental arguments conceived of in this ambitious form have struggled to live up to this promise, though they still have their devotees.
 Nonetheless, the potential for such arguments has been kept alive, by reassessing their possible uses, where it has been suggested that they can perhaps be given a more modest role, which then makes them more viable and enables their apparent difficulties to be set aside.
-Whether this is indeed the case, and whether even if it is this then leaves them denuded of their anti-skeptical value and allure, remains an open question, and will be discussed further below.
-We will also consider how far transcendental arguments can serve a role not just in epistemology in defending our claims to knowledge, but also in ethics, in persuading the skeptic of the force of certain moral considerations and principles.
+Whether this is indeed the case, and whether even if it is, this then leaves them denuded of their anti-sceptical value and allure, remains an open question, and will be discussed further below.
+We will then discuss some recent developments in modal metaphysics and epistemology to see if they provide useful conceptual resources.
+We will also consider how far transcendental arguments can serve a role not just in epistemology in defending our claims to knowledge, but also in ethics, in persuading the sceptic of the force of certain moral considerations and principles.
+Moreover, we will briefly discuss how transcendental arguments have been used in philosophy of psychology and perception, where anti-scepticism is often not the goal.

 - 1. History and Exemplars